The Paladin (Garfield novel): Reception

 A starred review in Kirkus Reviews of The Paladin wrote "Still, veteran Garfield punches it all out with assured panache: larger-than-life Churchill, exploit after exploit, horror upon horror.
 So, believe it or not, this is a ripping good yarn--with food for all sorts of WW II-history speculation."
 The International Churchill Society wrote "His novel is splendid entertainment for the highly committed Churchillian, and you should definitely add a copy to your library of tall tales."

-The Washington Post, in its review, disproved a major part of the book posited as true, the sinking of a Dutch submarine which had seen the Japanese fleet approaching Pearl Harbor, and concluded "The writing moves along at a lively pace, but the characters are so wooden a Gepetto would drool.
+The Washington Post, in its review, disproved a major part of the book posited as true, the sinking of the Dutch submarine K XVII which had seen the Japanese fleet approaching Pearl Harbor, and concluded "The writing moves along at a lively pace, but the characters are so wooden a Gepetto would drool.
 In sum, it's no Le Carre.
 Still, it's a substantial cut above, say, Robert Ludlum, whose own novels are equally improbable, but more clearly designated as pure fiction."

-Nigel West, in his book Counterfeit Spies, exposed the story as fiction.
+Nigel West, in his book Counterfeit Spies (1999), exposed the story as fiction.